 There’s an amphitheatre where you can stand on the stage and let your inner thespian out.
 Even if you don’t feel up to a full performance of your favourite speech, it’s worth standing on the stage and just speaking – the acoustic design of the theatre ensures that your voice can be heard with remarkable clarity, even normal speech levels.

-And at the end of a day’s exploration, you are likely to be peckish.
+And at the end of a day’s exploration of the Roman ruins in Jerash, you are likely to be peckish.
 We were.
-Amman has some really excellent restaurants so on our return to the capital we went to Habibah to eat Kanafeh.
+Amman has some really excellent restaurants so on our return to the capital we went to Habibah to eat kanafeh.

 Middle eastern desserts are not only delicious they are also quite addictive.
-One of the defining elements of the desserts we tried in Jordan was the sweet, sweet syrup that soaks into and pervades the pastry or dough that forms the base.
-The sweetness is probably a good thing as it does limit your ability to scoff vast quantities of these scrumptious desserts.
+One of the defining elements of a Jordanian dessert we tried when visiting the country was the sweet, sweet syrup that soaks into and pervades the pastry or dough that forms the base.
+The sweetness is probably a good thing as it does limit your ability to scoff vast quantities of these scrumptious sweets.

 The magic ingredient in Kanafeh is cheese.
 Kanafeh comprises pastry or dough, saturated in syrup and layered with a very slightly salty cheese, traditionally nabulsi or akkawi, which adds a comforting and savoury contrast to counterbalance the sweetness.
 Kanafeh can take a variety of forms – some use vermicelli type noodles as the base, others a pastry type dough.
 The syrup can be flavoured with rose or orange water to give a light fragrance to the dessert.

 Habibah in Amman have been in business for several decades.
 It’s easy to see why.
-Their kanafeh is superb.
+They specialise in Jordanian dessert and their kanafeh is superb.